Example 1: Alice and Bob and both necessary to produce something which has value 1500. Alice is player 1, Bob is player 2.

 Example 3: Newton and Leibniz invented calculus at the same time.
 It has a value of 100, in arbitrary units.
 Assumption: Nobody else could have invented calculus.
 Newton is player 1, Leibniz is player 2

 Example 4: Netwon invented Calculus.
 Leibniz, mad with envy, pretended that he also invented calculus at the same time.
 Newton is player 1.
 Lebniz is player 2.

-Example 5: Suppose that AMF will spend $1m on a net distribution.
-As a result of AMF’s commitment, the Gates Foundation contributes $400,000.
+Example 5: Suppose that the Against Malaria Foundation (AMF) will spend $1M on a malaria net distribution.
+As a result of AMF's commitment, the Gates Foundation contributes $400,000.
 If AMF had not acted, Gates would have spent the $400,000 on something else, half as valuable.
 AMF is player 1, Gates is player 2.

 Example 6: Suppose again that AMF commits $1m to a net distribution.
 But if AMF had put nothing in, DFID would instead have committed $500,000 to the net distribution.
 Now, DFID commits that money to something half as valuable.
 AMF is player 1, DFID is player 2.

 Example 7: 7 people boil a goat in their mother's milk, independently and at the same time.
 According to the Kabbalah, this has terrible implications: -1000 value is lost.
 Suppose that all the damage is done once the first deed is done.

 Example 8: Suppose that there was a position in an EA org, for which there were 6 qualified applicants which are otherwise 'idle'.
 In arbitrary units, the person in that position in that organization can produce an impact of 100 utility.
 Applicants are players 1-6, the organization is player 7.